patzly/grocy-android/README.md

 ## Contribution

-Grocy Android is still under development.
-If you're running into a bug or miss a feature, feel free to give feedback in the app, write us an email or open an issue in this repository.
+If you're running into a bug or miss a feature, feel free to give feedback in the app, write us an email or [open an issue](https://github.com/patzly/grocy-android/issues/new) in this repository.

-App translations are coming soon!

 ## Acknowledgment